Need

 bopper billets:

 These will NOT hold up to heavy abuse.
+However, Solid

-bopper deforms, then there
+of your bopper deforms, then

-entire surface of the tool's cap.
+the entire surface of the tool's cap.
 Use the tip as well

 as the sides.
 I like to "trim" or clean up jagged